 - Use emotional advertising that gets people thinking

 - Leverage on the Japanese “group culture” by focusing on shared interests and passions

 The Automotive and the FMCG sector have been successful at that generating highly viewed and shared content.

 Let’s bring up two relevant examples to explain the importance of video advertising when it comes to content marketing in Japan.

-- In 2016, Toyota uses the power of heart-warming feelings in its lovely video ad titled “Loving Eyes”.
+- In 2016, Toyota used the power of heart-warming feelings in its lovely video ad titled “Loving Eyes”.
 The ad shows what a father-daughter relationship is like from both their perspective.
 The ad became the most viewed ad in the car sector for 2 years in a row.
 (You can check out the video we included above).

 - Shiseido‘s ad “High School Girl” won two gold lions at the International Festival of Creativity held in Cannes.
 With the slogan “Everyone can be pretty” the video shows a classroom full of pretty girls only to reveal at the very end that those are actually boys transformed thanks to the power of make-up.